Developing Faster Lookups – Part 2 – How to build a faster VBA Lookup

 And of course it has to be faster than Excel’s functions in most circumstances!

-What I finally developed was the AVLOOKUP/AMATCH/AVLOOKUPS/AMATCHS series of UDFs in FastExcel Version2
+What I finally developed was the AVLOOKUP/AMATCH/AVLOOKUPS/AMATCHS series of UDFs in FastExcel Version2 and 3

 This post describes the design approach and shows some sample code from these UDFs.